whitehax0r/ArchLinux-PS4/README.md

 - P7zip - Commandline 7zip support for Linux.
 - Htop - See process and other stuff.

+# Mandatory requirements
+A brain xD and a lot of patience.

 # My PS4 Hardware

 - PS4 Slim